MystenLabs/sui/doc/src/contribute/faq.md

 ### What does Sui offer over other blockchains?

 Sui offers ease of development, a developer interface, fast transaction speeds, a sane object model, and better security.
-Sui calls the [consensus protocol](../learn/architecture/consensus.md) only for transactions affecting objects owned by multiple accounts.
+Sui calls the [consensus protocol](../learn/architecture/consensus.md) only for transactions affecting objects owned by multiple addresses.
 This means simple transactions complete almost immediately.

 See these resources on the [Sui Developer Portal](https://docs.sui.io/) for the complete story on why we built Sui: